Tarsha Whitmore Shows Off Her Wild Side In Tiny Leopard-Print Bikini

 While some parts of the world are experiencing colder temperatures, it’s summer in Australia — and model Tarsha Whitmore looks to be enjoying every moment of it.

-Tarsha was in the center of the photo, sitting on her feet with her legs slightly parted.
+Tarsha was in the center of the photo, sitting back on her heels with her legs slightly parted.
 She looked as though she had been out of the water for only a few minutes, as her skin and hair were wet.
-Her bikini top had small, triangle cups that showed off plenty of her ample chest.
-The bottoms were a classic string style, and Tarsha had the side strings pulled high on her hips, highlighting her thin waistline.
+Her bikini top had small triangle cups that showed off plenty of her ample cleavage.
+The bottoms were a classic string style, and Tarsha had the side strings pulled high on her hips, highlighting her trim waistline.

 Tarsha’s makeup included thick lashes, contoured cheeks and a matte color on her lips.
 She kept accessories to a minimum and only wore a belly piercing.